 I understand that Derek Jeter received the Sports Illustrated Sportsman of the Year.
 And while I was very inclined to agree with SI, I found myself arguing a case for Mo, and as you can see, the DP part of me defeated the SI part of me.
-While Jeter had an amazing season which included setting the mark for all-time hits for a shortstop, breaking the historic (and I mean historic) record of the Yankees all-time hits record formerly held by Lou Gehrig, and yes, completing the task of putting a rings on one hand, Mariano Rivera is too often overlooked for such awards.
+While Jeter had an amazing season which included setting the mark for all-time hits for a shortstop, breaking the historic (and I mean historic) record of the Yankees' all-time hits record formerly held by Lou Gehrig, and yes, completing the task of putting a ring on one hand, Mariano Rivera is too often overlooked for such awards.

 So enter Sandman…

 Without being too lengthy, Rivera is similar to how Kurt Angle was described above – so good you forget to appreciate how great he is.
 Always consistent.
 Always above the rest.
 Rivera, who earned his 500th save (and yes Met fans, his first career RBI as well) put up another stellar season for the New York Yankees.
 In a post-season where all closers blew at least one save, Rivera, once again remained flawless.
 Heck, one can go as far as saying that without Rivera, the Yankees would be searching for their first World Series since 1978!
 Imagine that?

 Rivera is very charitable, a great teacher and leader, and most of all, the most humble athlete you will ever find.
 Does anyone remember him saying that Trevor Hoffman was better than him?

 Here is to you Mo.
 You deserve it.
 And of course, in fitting style, closing out the Dome Pondering Annual Awards for 2009.

 The Final Countdown…